If you are thinking about applying to California, the deadline for Fall 2023 admissions is August 20 and the application fee costs $50.

 It is moderately difficult to be admitted as a transfer student.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are are most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis the admissions factors where you shine.
+Each college determines which factors are are most important when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you shine.

 |Academic GPA||Very Important|